 Samtools

-Samtools is a suite of programs for manipulating high-throughput sequencing data.
-It's essential for many bioinformatics workflows, particularly in processing and analyzing DNA sequencing data.
+Samtools is a suite of programs for manipulating high-throughput sequencing data consisting of:

 • Samtools: For handling SAM/BAM/CRAM formats